Breast Cancer Treatment and Care

 - Ductal carcinoma in situ (DCIS)

 This is the most common type of non-invasive breast cancer.
 It is an early breast cancer that is confined to the inside of the ductal system.
-Nearly all women with cancer at this stage can be cured.
+Most women with DCIS can be treated effectively with breast-conserving surgery (lumpectomy) and radiation therapy..

 - Invasive (infiltrating) ductal carcinoma (IDC)